 Ok, now that we have those facts cleared up, we can proceed forward in dealing with the topic of second opinions.

-Second Opinion on Spinal Stenosis Reasons
+Reasons for Getting a Second Opinion on Stenosis

 Doctors come in all levels of quality: personally, professionally and ethically.
 Some are exemplary in all respects, while others lack one or more qualities that make them excellent caregivers.